therenow9/mindex-java-code-challenge/WRITEUP.md

 -Added employee as a field to compensation instead of Just employeeID

--Asked for clarification about the persistence layer and dig deeper into the documentation and / or ask a senior team member for some help
+-Asked for clarification about the persistence layer and dig deeper into the documentation and / or ask a senior team member for some guidance

 -Figure out the issue with the constructors on the Unit Test

--Write an html page to dipslay the data and allow fields to be updated
+-Write an html page to dipslay the data in a more organized way and allow fields to be updated /inputted via a javascript form

 ## Conclusion